jimuflow/jimuflow/docs/en/commands/WindowsAutomation/WindowElementOperation/get_relative_window_element.md

-# Obtain Related Window Elements
+# Get Relative Window Element

 Obtain the related elements of a specified window element.